Solar Energy: The Full Picture

 • BC winter peak demand occurs 4–8 PM on cold days — after sunset in December

-• Solar output in BC drops 70–80% in winter months vs. summer peak
+• Solar output in BC drops significantly in winter months vs. summer peak

 • BC Hydro's existing reservoir system already provides seasonal energy storage

-• Adding solar duplicates summer capacity while leaving winter gaps unaddressed
+• Adding solar increases summer capacity while leaving winter demand gaps to be addressed by other sources

 BC Hydro — Site C Clean Energy Project